Teofane was the 23rd opera written by Antonio Lotti. He wrote

 (Supernatural Beings) Soprano Antonia Maria Coralli

 Act 3: Gismonda lords over Ottone, who succumbs to despair.
 Emireno learns of Teofane's identity, but stays silent.
 They embrace as Adelberto walks in, who typically misconstrues the situation.
 Emireno has Adelberto bound in chains, promising Teofane that all will be well.
 Teofane is distraught.
 Gismonda tells Ottone of Matilda's part in the prison break; he also learns of Teofane's abduction.
 Emireno appears and delivers Adelberto to Ottone, Matilda tries, but cannot bring herself to stab her errant lover.
 Teofane appears, and Emireno's identity is revealed and the misinterpreted affections are clarified.
 Ottone and Teofane, Matilda and Adelberto are reunited; Gismonda and Adelberto show penitence for their crimes.
-Each Act finished with an allegorical tableau, featuring Felicity (La Felicità), a Naiad (water nymph), and La Germania, a personification of Germany, respectively.
-The violinist Jean Baptiste Volumier (1670 - 1728) is acknowledged in the libretto as having composed music for finales.
-It is not yet clear whether this means the allegorical tableaux.
+Each Act finished with an allegorical tableau, featuring Felicity (La Felicità), a Naiada (water nymph), and La Germania, a personification of Germany, respectively.
+The violinist Jean Baptiste Volumier (1670 - 1728) is acknowledged in the libretto as having composed music for dances following each Act, though none of his music is thought to have survived.

 Handel attended a performance of Teofane in Dresden, and took the the libretto with him as the basis for his opera Ottone.
 He also used the libretto of Lotti's Giove in Argo for his Jupiter in Argus.
 (All but two of his opera are based on previously existing libretti.)
 Three of Lotti's cast, Durastante, Senesino and Boschi, appeared on the opening night of Handel's opera in London, 12th January 1723, each reprising their original roles.